 It’s no surprise that we’re obsessed with

 Studio McGee.
+If you didn’t already watch our IG Live with co-founder Shea McGee, check out the interview here, where Shea shares tips on her signature decorating style, paint colors and more!
 The husband and wife duo behind the popular design firm, Syd and Shea McGee, are beloved for their modern rustic style and approachable design tips sprinkled throughout their Instagram feed.
-With over 1.4 million followers, a successful retail store, McGee & Co., and now a brand new reality series, it’s safe to say these two are killing it right now. debuted today on Netflix, and you know we already binge-watched the whole thing.
-The show is an invitation into Syd and Shea’s busy lives as they build their dream home, take care of their two daughters, Wren, 7, and Ivy, 4, and transform their clients’ spaces.
+With over 3 million followers, a successful retail store, McGee & Co., a retail collaboration with Target, a reality television series, and a new design book on the way, it’s safe to say these two are busy!
+Season 1 of debuted on Netflix in October 2020, and we’re already anticipating the release of season 3!
+The show is an invitation into Syd and Shea’s busy lives as they build and design dream spaces and take care of their three daughters.
 Dream Home Makeover

 Scroll down to discover 10 design tips we stole from the show!